conda/conda/docs/source/user-guide/install/windows.rst

    If you are unsure about any setting, accept the defaults.
 You can change them later.

-   When installation is finished, a new Command Prompt window opens.
-If it does not open, in the **Start** menu, select Command Prompt.
+   When installation is finished, from the **Start** menu, open the Anaconda Prompt.

 #. :doc:`Test your installation <test-installation>`.